-- A trie is a tree-based structure allowing to organize prefixes on a digital basis by using the bits of prefixes to direct the branching - In a trie, a node on level k represents the set of all addresses that begin with the k bits consisting of the string of bits labeling the path from the root to that node, e.g. node c in the figure on the next slide is at level 3 and represents all addresses beginning with the sequence 011 - Nodes that correspond to prefixes are shown in a darker shade these nodes contain the forwarding information or a pointer to it - Some addresses may match several prefixes, e.g. addresses beginning with 011 will match prefixes c and a => prefix c is preferred because it is more specific (longest match rule)
+- A trie is a tree-based structure allowing to organize prefixes on a digital basis by using the bits of prefixes to direct the branching - In a trie, a node on level k represents the set of all addresses that begin with the same k bits that label the path from the root to that node, e.g. node c in the figure on the next slide is at level 3 and represents all addresses beginning with the sequence 011 - Nodes that correspond to prefixes are shown in a darker shade these nodes contain the forwarding information or a pointer to it - Some addresses may match several prefixes, e.g. addresses beginning with 011 will match prefixes c and a => prefix c is preferred because it is more specific (longest match rule)